CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

-You will need 2 command line terminals open to fully operate the Advanced Stock Market Trading Robot because one terminal window is the robot and the other terminal window is for updating the list of stocks to buy with the most successful stocks.
+You will need 2 command line terminals open to fully operate the Advanced Stock Market Trading Robot because one terminal window is the robot and the other terminal window is for updating the list of stocks to buy with the most successful energy or electric utility company stocks.

 python3 buy-and-automatically-sell-for-a-profit-robot.py